falmatawako/falmatawako/README.md

 <a name="skills"></a>
 ## Skills

+The following skills are either from a class setting, work experience, self-thaught through courses, or a combination of all.
+Feel free to ask me about any of them and I can elaborate.

 ### Technical Skills
 - **Programming Languages:** Python, SQL, VBA, C#, R
 - **Data Tools:** Tableau, Power BI, MS SQL Server Management Studio, Excel, Salesforce (CRM), JMP